xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.KEY**(**key\_text**, macro\_text)

-Key\_text    can specify any single key, or any key combined with ALT, CTRL, or SHIFT, or any combination of those keys (in Microsoft Excel for Windows) or COMMAND, CTRL, OPTION, or SHIFT or any combination of those keys (in Microsoft Excel for the Macintosh).
+Key\_text&nbsp;&nbsp;&nbsp;&nbsp;can specify any single key, or any key combined with ALT, CTRL, or SHIFT, or any combination of those keys (in Microsoft Excel for Windows) or COMMAND, CTRL, OPTION, or SHIFT or any combination of those keys (in Microsoft Excel for the Macintosh).
 Each key is represented by one or more characters, such as "a" for the character a, or "{ENTER}" for the ENTER key.

 To specify characters that aren't displayed when you press the key, such as ENTER or TAB, use the codes shown in the following table.
 Each code